-And while we're on the subject most fanartists depicted Charlotte's human form as a Moe Anthropomorphism of herself.
-The secret to Nagisa's design is that it practically is a Moe Anthropomorphism of Charlotte, it's just more subtle about it (white hair instead of pink, for example).
+And while we're on the subject, most fan artists depicted Charlotte's human form as a humanized version of her first form.
+The secret to Nagisa's design is that it practically is that, just more subtle about it (white hair instead of pink, for example).

-The film also canonizes some of the ideas about Kyouko and Sayaka's relationship (though it doesn't quite go all the way).
-Among others, it reveals that Sayaka did regret leaving Kyouko behind.
-On the other hand, it's implied that Sayaka feels this way because she has become aware of how much Kyoko cared about her, due to becoming a part of the Law of Cycles and regaining memories of the previous timelines.
+The film also canonizes some of the ideas about Kyoko and Sayaka's relationship (though it doesn't quite go all the way).
+Among others, it reveals that Sayaka did regret leaving Kyoko behind.
+On the other hand, it's implied that Sayaka feels this way because she has become aware of how much Kyoko cared about her, due to becoming a part of the Law of Cycles and regaining memories of the previous timeline(s).